davidfowl/TodoApi/README.md

 1. Learn more about [dotnet-ef](https://learn.microsoft.com/en-us/ef/core/cli/dotnet)

 ### Authentication
-1. Run `dotnet user-jwts create --claim id=myid`
+1. Run `dotnet user-jwts create` to create a JWT token for your user and `dotnet user-jwts create -n admin --role admin` to create an admin user.
-1. You should be able to use this JWT token to make requests to the endpoint
+1. You should be able to use these tokens to make authenticated requests to the endpoint.
 1. Learn more about [user-jwts](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis/security?view=aspnetcore-7.0#using-dotnet-user-jwts-to-improve-development-time-testing)

 ## Optional